 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Open Spaces Study Evidence 2006 The 2006 space audit and assessment of need is a snap shot of the quality, quantity and distribution of open space across Herefordshire.
-The study reveals that within the Hereford HMA area, to which Holmer and Shelwick would fall under Hereford North: • Extensive under provision of natural and semi natural greenspace and outdoor sport • Extensive over provision of parks and gardens • Average provision for children and young people • Over provision of amenity greenspace .
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The open space audit and assessment of does not give a specific indication of open space shortfalls and surpluses in Holmer and Shelwick.
+The study reveals that within the Ross on Wye area there is: Extensive under provision of parks and gardens Extensive over provision of natural and seminatural green space Extensive under provision of amenity green space and outdoor sport Average provision for children and young people.
+Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The open space audit and assessment of does not give a specific indication of open space shortfalls and surpluses in Edwyn Ralph.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Play Facilities Study Evidence 2012 The Play Facilities Study 2012 updates the previous play facilities analysis under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
-Holmer and Shelwick is within the Burghill Ward and had a population over 1000 (1518 2001 Census) which requires Local Neighbourhood.
-With new playground completed in 2011.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Holmer and Shelwick NDP.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Play Facilities Study Evidence 2006 The Play Facilities Study 2012 updates the previous play facilities analysis under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
+Edwyn Ralph has a population of under 500 with no formal play provision.
+Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Edwyn Ralph NDP.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study 2009 Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2019 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
 The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
-Holmer and Shelwick lies within the hydrological catchment of the River Wye SAC and sits in the hydrological catchment of the River Lugg, in the Lower Lugg sub-catchment.
-The SFRA study states that: It has a 30-35% standard run percentage run off by sub catchment.
-Potentially moderately unsuitable for infiltration source control UH Tp > 11 hours = Very slow response catchment.
-The River Lugg is currently designated as 'Poor' in its ecological status, and it has been established that there will be significant housing pressure particularly around Leominster that is likely to exacerbate this problem.
-The River Wye from the Lugg confluence (part of the SAC) is designated as a eutrophic sensitive waterbody, and hence mitigation measures will be required in conjunction with improved farming practice to provide mitigation measures.
-Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Holmer and Shelwick NDP should be assessed against the capacity of local infrastructure.
-Where appropriate mitigation measures should be established within the NDP.
-Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Holmer and Shelwick NDP.
+Edwyn Raplh is in the Hydrological catchment of the River Wye.
+The sub catchment is the River Frome.
+Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Edwyn Ralph NDP should be assessed against the capacity of local infrastructure.
+Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing Edwyn Ralph NDP.
+The neighbourhood area is within the River Frome (leading to the Lugg) catchment area.

-Appendix A2 - Baseline information for Holmer and Shelwick
+Appendix A2 - Baseline information for Edwyn Ralph

 N.B.
-This is based on countywide baseline information with some additions relevant to Holmer and Shelwick (in red).
+This is based on countywide baseline information with some additions relevant to Edwyn Ralph (in red).
 Where no locally specific data is available for current status, trends and targets, only countywide data is reported.
 Any gaps in data may be filled following additional research.